felix19350/grails-reports-plugin/README.md

 Grails Reports Plugin

-The documentation is at src/docs/guide (just run grails doc to generate the html)
+The documentation is at http://felix19350.github.io/grails-reports-plugin/

 The tutorial app is at test/projects/tutorial-reports